-Since its inception more than 300 years ago, Morden College has constantly evolved to provide the very best care for older people
+Since its inception more than 300 years ago, Morden College has constantly evolved as a place for older people to live.

 1623